bdeckard92/dupUT/01-Class-Content/20-React/01-Activities/05-Friends-List/README.md

 * Navigate to [01-Activities/reactpractice](../reactpractice) and start the app in dev mode by running `npm start` from your command line.

 * Check out the application running on <http://localhost:3000> in your browser.
-Right now, you can't see any `FriendCard` rendered on the page.
+None of the `FriendCard`s are rendered on the page.

 * Open [App.js](../reactpractice/src/App.js) and do the following: